What’s the Difference between EMR vs EHR?

 EMR software is useful if your practice doesn’t regularly share patient medical information with other practices in the healthcare industry.
 If your practice wants the ability to optimize the patient experience and share important health records with other organizations, then an EHR software is right for your medical practice.

-Is your medical practice looking to transition from EMR to EHR or searching for a new EHR vendor?
-Benchmark Systems is the provider for you!
 Contact us today to learn how our company can assist your practice with EHR decision-making, implementation, and optimization.